-I paused for breath and realised that over the yodel of the ambulance's own siren I could hear other sirens approaching.
-I looked up and down the Embankment, and saw flashing blue lights coming from both directions.
-A glance over the parapet revealed that the tide was out, and jumping down there would be a three-metre drop onto stones and mud.
+I paused for breath and realized that over the yodel of the ambulance's own siren I could hear other sirens approaching.
+I looked up and down the Embankment and saw flashing blue lights coming from both directions.
+A glance over the parapet revealed that the tide was out and jumping down there would be a ten-foot drop onto stones and mud.
 I looked at the booth.
 It had the metal lock I remembered.
 I had been planning something subtle, but since I didn't have time I blew the whole thing off its hinges.

-As I ran down the ramp, I heard the Incident Response Vehicles skidding to a halt behind me and the medley of grunts, shouts and radio chatter that generally announce the Old Bill is here to sort you out.
+As I ran down the ramp, I heard the Incident Response Vehicles skidding to a halt behind me and the medley of grunts, shouts, and radio chatter that announces that the Old Bill is here to sort you out.
 As I ran across the width of the pier something whacked me hard across the thighs.
-The safety railing, I realised too late, and I went headfirst into the Thames.
+The safety railing I realized too late, and I went headfirst into the Thames.

 The Goddess of the River will proudly tell you that the Thames is officially the cleanest industrial river in Europe, but it is not so clean that you want to drink it.
-I came up spitting, with a metallic taste in my mouth.
+I came up spitting with a metallic taste in my mouth.

-A dark shape bobbed in the water a metre from me - Ash, floating on his back.
+A dark shape bobbed in the water a yard from me - Ash floating on his back.

-I wear a pair of Dr Marten's shoes for general detective work.
-They're smart, hard-wearing and, crucially, retain some of that horrorshow goodness for kicking that still makes DMs the footwear of choice for all right-thinking skinheads and football hooligans.
+I wear a pair of Dr. Martens shoes for general detective work.
+They're smart, hard-wearing, and, crucially, retain some of that horrorshow goodness for kicking that still makes DMs the footwear of choice for all right-thinking skinheads and soccer hooligans.
 On the other hand, they're heavy and you do not want to be wearing them while treading water.
 Once I had them off, I splashed forward to check on Ash - he appeared to be a lot more buoyant than I was.
-I could hear him breathing, and it sounded stronger than before.
+I could hear him breathing and it sounded stronger than before.

-'Ash,' I said, 'you feeling better?'
+"Ash," I said.
+"You feeling better?"

-'Much better,' he said languidly.
-'The water's a bit salty, but nice and warm.'
+"Much better," he said languidly.
+"The water's a bit salty but nice and warm."

 It was bloody freezing for me.
-I looked back at the pier to see my fellow policemen shining their torches across the water, but it was OK because the tide was still going out and me and Ash were already a couple of hundred metres downstream.
-Well, OK until we were both swept out into the North Sea, or I died of hypothermia or drowned - or mostly likely an exciting combination of all three.
+I looked back at the pier to see my fellow policemen shining their torches across the water but it was okay, because the tide was still going out and Ash and I were already a couple of hundred yards downstream.
+Well, okay until we were both swept out into the North Sea or I died of hypothermia or drowned - or most likely an exciting combination of all three.